-- To display directional arrows for a particular network year, fill the column "Dir" with the value from the appropriate attribute (e.g., Dir\2015). - When editing route system files, it is helpful if the Dir field is filled with values using the appropriate yearspecific Dir field (e.g., Dir\2045) prior to opening a route system for editing - especially if any transit routes utilize one-way segments.
+- To display directional arrows for a particular network year, fill the column "Dir" with the value from the appropriate attribute (e.g., Dir_2019). - When editing route system files, it is helpful if the Dir field is filled with values using the appropriate yearspecific Dir field (e.g., Dir_2045) prior to opening a route system for editing-especially if any transit routes utilize one-way segments.

 Note these concerns are most important when the Dir attribute varies from year to year.
+When using the network editor accessible from the model dialog box, some aspects of the Dir attribute is handled automatically.